 Then carve up that meat, just like at the kebab shop!

 Well, a teeny version of it.(Remember, for today, the rule is that size doesn’t matter!)

-Or, make your very own kebab plate!
-Sometimes I get this instead of Doner Kebabs, just for a change.
+Kebab Plates are a great alternative for something a bit different.
 I love the variety you get on the plates.
-I’ve served it here with Hummus, Tabbouleh (recipe in notes), tomato, lettuce, Mejadra (Middle Eastern Spiced Lentil Rice that’s so tasty, you can eat it plain) and Lebanese Bread (aka pita bread).
+It comes with Hummus, Tabbouleh (recipe in notes), tomato, lettuce, Mejadra (Middle Eastern Spiced Lentil Rice that’s so tasty, you can eat it plain) OR Curried Basmati Rice, and Lebanese Bread (aka pita bread).
 This is pretty much the standard selection that comes on Kebab plates.

 - 1 kg / 2 lb chicken thighs , skinless and boneless (Note 1)

 - 1 cup plain yoghurt , unsweetened (I use Greek)

 - 3 garlic cloves minced

 - 2 tsp cumin powder

 - 1 1/2 tsp salt

 - 2 tbsp olive oil